 They weren’t putting in much time at home on Maths homework and they didn’t end up getting the kind of results they wanted.
 They would have benefitted more by being in a group lesson.

-As a tutor I only do private lessons for dedicated students:
+As a tutor I do private lessons for motivated students who:

-who have always struggled with Maths and need the constant one on one attention of a few private lessons to get started – once they get to the point where they’re spending time in the lesson doing work without much help from me…I let their parents know that they’d benefit more from being in a group lesson.
+- Have always struggled with Maths and need the constant one on one attention in a few private lessons to get started.
+Once they get to the point where they’re spending time in the lesson doing work without much help from me then moving into a small group can be beneficial for them.

 - Want to get ahead in Maths – they are highly motivated and do Maths homework at home.
 They come to each lesson with questions they need help with.
 They don’t need to practice questions in the tutoring session because they have the confidence and skills to work through questions on their own at home.